 Transform: Data is provisioned and transformed to meet the target requirements of an enterprise data warehouse or analytics application.
 However, the raw data is preserved in the data lake

 Instead of a form of data transformation that takes place before the data is actually written, ELT allows any required transformation to take place after loading into the target system.
 One advantage in this method is the preservation of data in its raw or source state.
 In particular, companies that are exploring big data require continual access to data in its original state over data quality that has been manipulated to fit a specific database.
 This helps ensure data veracity and potentially raises the value of the information for data science applications.

 ELT is commonly used in scenarios with high-end data engines, specifically a data appliance, like a Hadoop cluster, or even a cloud migration or installation where the original state of the data is maintained.
 ELT essentially takes a set of raw data and transfers it to a data lake on a target server before proceeding to prepare the information for downstream applications.

-Economically speaking, if an enterprise’s technology is licensed by the amount of compute power, ETL traditionally makes more sense.
+Economically speaking, if an enterprise’s technology is licensed by the amount of computing power, ETL traditionally makes more sense.
 But when database technology is licensed by storage, then ELT is a preferable option since ETL does not scale linearly.

 What is the Difference Between ETL and ELT?